 Unicorns have long been our fantasy creatures of choice, and while it may seem the mythical beasts were everywhere last year, they continue to trend.
 From cereal and birthday cakes to hair styles, unicorns are aren't going anywhere anytime soon.
 And what better way to celebrate and embrace your love for unicorns than with a cake?

 All you need are two lame-old normal cake pans and some elbow grease (and a little frosting) to transform your batter into magic.

 More: 2-Ingredient Dessert Recipes That Will Satiate Your Sweet Tooth

 - Rainbow-colored candies

-- Tube of frosting — black and rainbow colors
+- Tubes of frosting (black and rainbow colors)

 - Remove the cakes from the pans.